xionchen/gerrit-cmd/README.rst

 -----------
 1. install pip
 2. In git bash: git clone  https://github.com/xionchen/gerrit-cmd.git
-3. In cmd:<br/>
+3. In cmd:
-a. enter the gerrit-cmd path</br>
+| a. enter the gerrit-cmd path
-b. run pip install .
+| b. run pip install .
 4. edit your configuration file

+**note**:cmd in windows do not support utf-8,so if there may be some messy code, pipeline the result to a file is a way to deal with this problem.

 Configuration
 =============